enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Given these trade-offs, Docker socket binding was selected for this project due to its lower complexity and better performance.
 However, a dedicated security assessment should be performed in a future development phase to evaluate potential infrastructure risks, this lies outside the scope of the current work.

-**Source code download from Gitlab**
+### Source code download from Gitlab

-The Compiler Engine retrieves the source code directly from GitLab using the GitLab REST API.
+The Compiler Engine retrieves the source code directly from GitLab using the **GitLab REST API**.
 Instead of cloning the entire repository, which includes version history and unnecessary overhead, the service uses GitLab’s archive endpoint to download a ZIP archive of a specific subdirectory.
 This significantly reduces the download time and bandwidth usage.

 A key feature of the archive endpoint is that it supports specifying a particular version of the code via the **sha** parameter.
 This can be a commit hash, branch name, or tag.
 However, it’s important to note that GitLab does not strictly validate this parameter: if an invalid or missing value is provided, the API defaults to the repository’s default branch.
 This behavior can lead to unintended results and should be carefully considered when issuing a compile request to ensure the correct code version is used.